maxmcginley/capacitors_lectures/README.md

-Here you can find notes for my lectures on capacitors
+Here you can find slides and notes for my lectures on capacitors

 Max McGinley